ctb/titus-blog/src/khmer-counting-reviews.rst

 We got the (signed) reviews back in December, and I asked the reviewers if I could post their reviews publicly.
 They said yes!
 So here they are.

+The editorial decision was "revise", so we are in the process of revising (almost done, in fact :).
+I will also post our responses.

 ----

 Reviewer's Responses to Questions